luiz-linkezio/Tarefas-Algoritmo_e_Estrutura_de_Dados-SI-CIN-UFPE-2022.2/README(English).md

 Tasks for the Algorithm and Data Structures course of the [Information Systems (SI)](https://portal.cin.ufpe.br/graduacao/sistemas-de-informacao/) undergraduate program at the [Center for Informatics (CIN)](https://portal.cin.ufpe.br/) of the [Federal University of Pernambuco (UFPE)](https://www.ufpe.br/), a course I took in 2023.

+The course grade is composed of several task lists and a project.
+The project is in this other repository: https://github.com/luiz-linkezio/The_Cure-Prim_Algorithm.

 ## Course Syllabus

 Basic concepts of algorithms; basic dynamic algorithms and data structures; algorithm design techniques; algorithm complexity concepts.